YuelinYao/MFIs/README.md

 ## How to run:
 **Share as R script with R studio:**
+Once all the packages have been installed,

-1. Enter runGitHub( "MFIs", "YuelinYao")
+1. Enter shiny::runGitHub( "MFIs", "YuelinYao")

-2. Download and run locally
+2. Download and run locally: shiny::runApp()

 **Share as a web page:**

-1. shinyapps.io
+1. shinyapps.io (Server is provided by Rstudio, but the memory for free is not enough.)

-2. Shiny Server
+2. Shiny Server (We need to provide a server to host this application)

 3. RStudio Connect